Group actions on stacks and applications to equivariant string topology for stacks: Goldman bracket for -dimensional orbifolds and stacks

-Now, let $\XX$ be a reduced orbifold with finitely many orbifold points $x_1,\dots, x_r$.
-Up to an orbifold isomorphism, we may assume that $\XX$ is the connected sum of a surface with no orbifold points and a genus $0$ surface with $r$ orbifold points, denoted $\DD$.
+Now, let $\XX$ be a reduced 2-dimensional orbifold with finitely many orbifold points $x_1,\dots, x_r$.
+We may assume that $\XX$ is the connected sum of a surface with no orbifold points and a genus $0$ surface with $r$ orbifold points, denoted $\DD$.
+Using van Kampen we can write a loop in $\XX$ as a sequence of loops lying alternatively in $\DD$ and $\XX\setminus \DD$.
+We can then combine the standard definition of the Goldman bracket on $\XX\setminus \DD$ and the algorithm given above for $\DD$ to compute the Goldman bracket of free loops in $\XX$.

-Then a free loop in $\XX$ can be presented by a sequence of loops lying alternatively in $\DD$ and $\XX\setminus \DD$ (the first loops being given by cyclic words on the generators of the isotropy groups of the orbifold points and are referred to as the purely orbifold segment of a loop).
-It follows that the Goldman bracket $\{\alpha, \beta\}$ can be computed by using the standard intersection procedure for all possible sequences of loops in $\XX\setminus \DD$ and using the cut and insert process described above for disks with orbifold points for all orbifolds segments.
+\begin{ex} Consider a torus with one orbifold point with isotropy group $\bbZ\slash n \bbZ$.
+By van Kampen, the fundamental group (at a chosen base point) is the quotient of the free group on generators $x,y,a$ by the relations $a^n=1$ and $xya=yx$.
+Every free homotopy classes of loops can be presented by a word of the form $x^{i_1}y^{j_1}a^{n_1}\dots x^{i_k} y^{j_k} a^{n_k}$.

+We find that the loop bracket intertwines the orbifold loop $a$ and the non-orbifold loops in a nontrivial manner.
+For instance, one has